aichingert/aoc/README.md

 # Advent-of-Code-Rust

-Solutions to the advent of code problems, written in rust.
+Solutions to the advent of code problems, written in rust :rust:.

+:christmas_tree:

 ## Solutions
 | Year | Finished |